| | |

 several years, put together an exhibition of sculptures, "Passages,"

 which is currently on display at the Cabrillo Gallery in Aptos.
+The materials

 are the basic building blocks of civilization, and the artificer